“I want to be able to pay it forward.”

 "I'm happy to help someone."

 For over thirty years, Linda Creed Breast Cancer Organization (LCBCO) has empowered women and their families to learn about breast cancer and take control of the diagnosis and treatment process.
 Dedicated to the early detection and treatment of breast cancer with the goal of reducing unnecessary suffering and death associated with this disease, LCBCO helps women who are uninsured or underinsured to access free screening and diagnostic mammograms.
-The organization also makes emotional and financial support during treatment available.
+The organization also makes available emotional and financial support during treatment.

 An authority on breast cancer issues and treatment, LCBCO provides breast health workshops, a toll-free information line, individual patient navigation support and referrals to women both locally and nationally.
 The executive director of LCBCO serves on the Board of the National Breast Cancer Coalition, and in this capacity, helps to educate lawmakers in Washington, DC about the impact of breast cancer research funding.